MockingbirdME/game_md/core_rules/06 - armor_&_weapons.md

 #### Melee weapon attack statistics:
-* Damage Type: what type of damage this attack deals.
+* Damage Type: what type of damage this attack deals, either piercing (P) or concussive (C).
+* APV: the armor piercing value of this attack.
 * Damage: how much damage this attack deals.
-* APV: the armor piercing value of this attack.
 * Additional Success Uses: one or more advantages that can be gained by spending additional success rolled on this attack's skill check.
 * Notes: any additional notes related to this attack.